Jump to navigation

 An online form provides a secure means of submitting the newborn’s information to the Department.
 For emergent requests, the newborn’s information will be added to its mother’s case within two business days from its receipt.
 A confirmation of receipt of the form is provided through the online process.

-14.3 Can a provider bill a Medicaid member for the cost or the cost remaining after payment by Medicaid, Medicare, or a private insurer?
+14.3 Can a provider bill a Health First Colorado (Colorado's Medicaid Program) member for the cost or the cost remaining after payment by Health First Colorado, Medicare, or a private insurer?

-No, Medicaid members cannot be billed for any service covered by Medicaid.
+No, Health First Colorado members cannot be billed for any service covered by Health First Colorado.
 More information is avaliable in the Statement Regarding Billing of Medicaid Members.
 Back to Top

 The form can either be faxed to the Department’s fiscal agent’s Provider Enrollment Unit at 303-534-0439 or mailed to: